You may need to transfer money to someone in Ireland, the EU or a country outside the EU.

 - make payments online.

 This new process is called Strong Customer Authentication (SCA).
-From 14/09/2019 in order to access an online account you will need two of the following independent elements:
+In order to access an online account you will need two of the following independent elements:

 - Knowledge, something only the user knows e.g. a password, pin